WrestleMania 32: Main event

 Roman Reigns defeated Triple H in the main event to become a three-time WWE World Heavyweight Champion.

 In the main event, Triple H (accompanied by Stephanie McMahon) defended the WWE World Heavyweight Championship against Roman Reigns.
-During the match, Triple H was cheered despite being heel whereas Roman Reigns was heavily booed despite being face.
+During the match, Triple H was cheered despite being the heel whereas Reigns was heavily booed despite being the face.
 While Reigns was taking control of the match, Stephanie distracted the referee, allowing Triple H to execute a low blow and target Reigns's nose.
 Reigns performed a Spear through the barricade on Triple H. Triple H began to target Reigns's arm but Reigns recovered and executed another Spear, only for Stephanie to pull the referee out of the ring, voiding the pinfall.
 Stephanie argued with the referee and was inadvertently struck by a Spear from Reigns.
 Triple H executed a Pedigree on Reigns for a near-fall.
-Stephanie then handed Triple H his trademark sledgehammer but the referee warned him that he'd be disqualified if he used it (although he would retain the WWE Championship).
+Stephanie then handed Triple H his trademark sledgehammer but the referee warned him that he'd be disqualified if he used it (although he would retain the WWE World Heavyweight Championship).
 In the end, Reigns executed two Superman Punches on Triple H, dodged a sledgehammer shot and executed the third spear to regain the championship for a third time.
 A wide array of celebratory fireworks was released.